reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 `codecommit::eu-west-1://SpaSettings`

+### Give CodeBuild the permission to read private settings

 Then we create an IAM role in account `CloudOps` that can be assumed by CodeBuild running in account `DevOps`:
 - Login to the AWS Console of the account `CloudOps`
-- go to the IAM console
+- Go to the IAM console
 - In the left panel, click on Roles
 - Click on button `Create role`
 - For the trusted entity, select AWS account and enter the 12-digit identifier of the account `DevOps`.